Craig Carton

-Craig Harris Carton (born January 31, 1969) is an American radio and television personality.
-He was the co-host of the Carton and Roberts sports radio program on WFAN in New York City, and is seen nationally on Fox Sports 1 as host of Breakfast Ball weekday mornings.
-He previously co-hosted Boomer and Carton on WFAN and later CBS Sports Network from 2007 to 2017.
-Craig, who covers all sports, is particularly lacking in his knowledge of college football proven by his recent takes on Virginia Tech and James Franklin.
-Craig has increasingly become more and more irrelevant as the years go by, highlighted by his recent "Craig Carton Show" that no major network would pick up.
-He caps out at around 100 viewers a day.
+Craig Harris Carton (born January 31, 1969) is an American radio and television personality who has gained national recognition as one of the most prominent sports broadcasters of his generation.
+Known for his outspoken and energetic on-air style, Carton has worked nationally across radio and television.

+He is currently the co-host of The Carton Show with Chris McMonigle and hosts The Joint Venture Show with rapper Lil Wayne.
+He previously co-hosted the Carton and Roberts sports radio program on WFAN in New York City and appeared nationally on Fox Sports 1 as the weekday morning host of Breakfast Ball.

+From 2007 to 2017, Carton co-hosted Boomer and Carton with Boomer Esiason on WFAN.
+The program was later simulcast nationally on CBS Sports Network and became one of the best-known sports radio programs in the United States, helping establish Carton as a nationally recognized figure in American sports broadcasting.

 During its 10-year run, Boomer and Carton became the most listened to show in WFAN history, placing first among men ages 25–54.
 In September 2017, Carton resigned from the program and WFAN after his arrest for securities and wire fraud.
 He was sentenced to three and a half years in prison, and after serving 12 months, he was released to home confinement in 2020 and completed his sentence in 2021.
 He satisfied his 3 years of court ordered probation in June 2024.

 Four months after his release from prison in 2020, he was rehired by WFAN, for which he hosted the number-one rated afternoon-drive program with Evan Roberts.
 Carton became only the second broadcaster to ever host the number-one show in both morning and afternoon drive, after Howard Stern.
 Carton also hosts a podcast and public service show called Hello, My Name Is Craig dedicated to helping listeners with gambling addiction and other issues.
 Carton was inducted into the New York State Broadcasters Association's Hall of Fame in October 2024.
+In January 2026, Carton began his third stint at WFAN, hosting The Carton Show with Chris McMonigle in the afternoon drive slot, together with Chris McMonigle, former overnight host on WFAN.
+Most recently Carton and rapper Lil Wayne announced a new podcast The Joint Venture Show.